Marc-Aradillas/Telco_Project/README.md

 ## Steps to Reproduce

-1) Clone this repo
+1) Clone this repo following the code link at the top
-2) If you have access to the Codeup MySQL DB:
+2) If you have granted access to the Codeup MySQL DB:
-   - Save **env.py** in the repo w/ `user`, `password`, and `host` variables
+   - Save **env.py** in the repo with `user`, `password`, and `host` variables and add to .gitignore file
-   - Run notebook
+   - Run jupyter notebook or VS Code file
-3) If you don't have access:
+3) If you don't have granted access:
-   - Request access from Codeup
+   - Request access from Codeup staff
-   - Do step 2
+   - Return to step 2

 ## Conclusions